 2. Expansion Joints:

 These joints are provided to allow for expansion of the concrete, due to rise in temperature above the temperature during construction.
 Expansion joints also permit the contraction of the element.
 Expansion joints in India are provided at an interval of 18 to 21 m.
-A typical expansion joint is shown in Fig 1.
 The open gap of this joint varies between 2 cm and 2.5 cm.
 Sometimes, to transfer load from one slab to the adjacent slab, dowel bars are also used at suitable intervals at these joints.

 3. Contraction Joints:

-These joints are provided to permit contraction of the concrete.
-These joints are spaced closer than expansion joints.
+These types of concrete joints are provided to allow contraction of the concrete.
+Contraction joints are spaced closer than expansion joints.
 These joints do not require any load transfer device as it can be achieved by the interlocking of aggregates.
 However, some agencies recommend use to dowel bars fully bonded in concrete.